rupamonly/dodgemaster_adaptive_villain/README.md

 Auto-Generated Folders and Files
 - ⚠️ Important: Several folders and files are not included in the repository due to their large size or auto-generated nature.
 Unity will regenerate these automatically when you open the project.
 These include:

-- Library – Stores cached and temporary data.

-- Logs – Contains logs for debugging and performance tracking.

-- ProjectSettings – Contains project-specific settings (input mappings, quality settings, etc.).

-- UserSettings – Stores user-specific settings that do not affect other developers.

 - .vs, .sln, and Assembly-CSharp.csproj – Generated for Visual Studio or other IDEs.

 Regenerating Missing Files
-- When you open the project in Unity:

-- Unity will automatically create the missing folders (Library, - Logs, etc.) based on the current project configuration.
+- Unity will automatically create the missing folders (Library, - Logs, etc.) based on the current project configuration when the project is opened.

 ## ⚠️ Limitations